smtpsrvs/EDAPGui/readme.md

   for your monitor the code will attempt to divide /3440  and /1440 to get the scale factor (not likely to be correct)
   ```
   * See docs/Calibration.md for details on how to calibrate EDAPGui for your system *
+  * See docs/NavPanelCalibration.md for details on how to calibrate EDAPGui for the Nav Panel of your setup *
   ```
   * Field of View (Graphics->Display) setting plays here.
 I run about 10-15% on the slider scale.
 If you have a large FOV then the template images will likely be too large